4d/docs/website/translated_docs/pt/Concepts/quick-tour.md

 ## Constants

 4D proposes an extensed set of predefined constants, whose values are accessible by name.
+They allow writing more readable code.
 For example, `Read Mode` is a constant (value 2).
-Predefined constants appear underlined by default in the 4D Method editor.
-They allow writing more readable code.

 ```4d
 vRef:=Open document("PassFile";"TEXT";Read Mode) // open doc in read only mode
 ```

+> Predefined constants appear <u>underlined</u> by default in the 4D Method editor.

 ## Métodos